Back to DWU AI Articles

 Regulatory requirements for Form 41 are straightforward but important.
 The DOT requires Form 41 filing from any U.S. air carrier (certificated by the FAA) with annual operating revenues exceeding $20 million.
 This threshold captures most of the commercial airline industry: the so-called "large certificated carriers" include the three major legacy carriers (United, American, Delta), three major low-cost carriers (Southwest, Spirit, Frontier), several regional carriers (SkyWest, Republic, Endeavor), and specialized carriers (FedEx Feather), among others.
 Approximately 25–35 carriers file Form 41 in any given year, with the number fluctuating based on airline consolidations, failures, and market entry/exit.

 Filing frequency varies by carrier size and complexity.
-Large certificated carriers typically file Form 41 monthly, with quarterly and annual consolidations.
+23 of 28 large certificated carriers filed Form 41 monthly in 2024 (BTS TranStats DB10), with quarterly and annual consolidations.
 Some smaller carriers may file quarterly or semi-annually.
 All filings are due to BTS within specific deadlines (typically 30–45 days after month/quarter end), and BTS publishes the data for public access.

 Form 41 Schedules: A Complete Breakdown

 Form 41 is organized into distinct schedules, each focusing on a specific financial or operational domain.
-Understanding the structure is essential for effective analysis.
+Understanding the structure is useful for effective analysis.

 Income Statement and Operating Revenue Schedules